joshburnett/addcopyfighandler/README.md

-addcopyfighandler: Add a Ctrl+C handler to matplotlib figures for copying the figure to the clipboard
+addcopyfighandler: Add a Ctrl+C / Cmd+C handler to matplotlib figures for copying the figure to the clipboard
 ======================================================================================================

-Importing this module (after importing matplotlib or pyplot) will add a handler to all subsequently-created matplotlib figures so that pressing Ctrl+C with a matplotlib figure window selected will copy the figure to the clipboard as an image.
+Importing this module (after importing matplotlib or pyplot) will add a handler to all subsequently-created matplotlib figures so that pressing Ctrl+C (or Cmd+C on MacOS) with a matplotlib figure window selected will copy the figure to the clipboard as an image.
 The copied image is generated through matplotlib.pyplot.savefig(), and thus is affected by the relevant rcParams settings (savefig.dpi, savefig.format, etc.).

-Windows and Linux are currently supported.
-Pull requests implementing macOS support are welcome.

 Uses code & concepts from:
 - https://stackoverflow.com/questions/31607458/how-to-add-clipboard-support-to-matplotlib-figures